 I studied everywhere I could (books, articles, videos, conferences) about how soil biology influenced the physics of water and flows of carbon, and how to write curriculum.
 Whenever I got a grant I used part of it to travel so I could observe the most innovative farmers and ranchers at work around the continent.

 What I did have (and still do have) was a huge network of thoughtful people that I can call and trade equal listening time with: people who are quietly encouraging while I think out loud, and with whom I can openly share my fears, mistakes, and successes.
 Where did those nice people come from?
 They are just ordinary people I chose.
 I taught them some basic skills that anyone can learn.
 You can learn these skills too.
-Consider coming to one of my workshops to learn.

 Life is too precious, and the world is too precarious right now, to wait until we are experts to begin the work we feel called to do.